iteravirgo/bcsitera.github.io/apps/Public-Sector-Accounting/docs/en-US/help.md

 <br><br>
 If there are incorrect values found on some State Balance Report Lines, due to incorrect dimensions used on General Ledger entries, then use <a href="http://apps.itera.ee/apps/dimension-correction-tool/docs/en-US/app.html" target="_blank">Dimension Correction Tool</a> to fix those entries.
 After a correction in entries, User must Calculate Lines to view the corrected result in State Balance Report Lines.
 <br><br>
 Button "**Create XML File**" saves created State Balance Report to XML file that can be imported to Estonian State Balance Reports Information System.

+### State Payment Reports
+To create a new Payment Report User must specify Year and Month of the reporting period.<br>
+Button **"Calculate Lines" creates State Payment Report Lines**.
+Lines are created for every bank payment over the amount specified in State Finance Setup and for all bank accounts that are specified as "Include in State Payment Report".
+Note!
+In General Ledger Entries it's possible to use action **Exclude entry from State Payment Report** to exclude entry (_for example entry with state secrecy_) from State Payment Report.
+<br><br>
+System finds every purchase invoice related to payment and looks through every line to find expense classes.
+In case payment was partial, then system calculates amounts poprtionally.
+In case payment is not related to any invoice and only to G/L account then system finds Transaction partner and State account no from that general ledger entry and so determines expense class.
+<br><br>
+Button "**Create XML File**" saves created State Balance Report to XML file that can be imported to Estonian State Balance Reports Information System.